eating247/dot-ting/cheat/tmux.md

 ==SESSIONS==
-tmux new -s name  # start new w/ session name tmux a -t name    # attach to named pfx d          # detach from session pfx L          # jump b/w sessions
+tmux new -s name            # start new w/ session name tmux a -t name              # attach to named tmux kill-session -t name   # kill session pfx :new       # start new from w/in pfx d          # detach from session pfx L          # jump b/w sessions pfx s          # choose from sessions

 ==WINDOWS==